ieeta-pt/GeoDropdown.js/README.md

 ```

 # How to load data to the Web Service databases
-There are two databases to support the service: Geoname and Countryinfo.
-And there will also exists two csv files with the needed content: allCountries.txt and country.csv.
-To load the content into the databases just run the following script:
+To load all the required data, you will need two files from geonames: allCountries.txt and countryInfo.txt.
+You can find them here: [files link](http://download.geonames.org/export/dump/)

 # Authors:

-- Leonardo Coelho
+- Leonardo Coelho	- <leonardo.coelho@ua.pt>

 # Contributors
 - Renato Pinho